russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Support Ukraine

-Malala Yousafzai Facts: Fun, Fascinating, and Inspiring Story of the Youngest Nobel Laureate
+Malala Yousafzai Facts: The Youngest Nobel Laureate Who Changed the World

-Explore fun and fascinating facts about Malala Yousafzai life, her fight for education, and her enduring impact on the world.
+Explore fun and fascinating facts about Malala Yousafzai's life, her fight for education, and her enduring impact on the world.

 Interesting facts about Malala Yousafzai

-Fact 1: Malala wrote an autobiography that became an international best-seller
+Fact 1: Malala Yousafzai's autobiography became a global bestseller

 The author appears to be a vivid, energetic, yet still imperfect person who has the support of her father to defy the cultural and political odds of her environment.
-Despite corruption and religious oppression, Malala enjoyed an adventurous childhood and learned foreign languages, wishing all girls to receive a quality education and dream big, perhaps even becoming a prime minister like Benazir Bhutto.
+Despite corruption and religious oppression, Malala enjoyed an adventurous childhood and learned foreign languages.
+She wished for all girls to receive a quality education and dream big, perhaps even becoming a prime minister like Benazir Bhutto.

 After being shot by a Taliban gunman and moving with her family to England, Malala's life entered a new phase.
 Her impact grew as a symbol of defiance against terrorism, which she believes should be fought with education, not weapons.